 \section{Conclusion}

 We examine position layout, an understudied topic in context compression, and propose EPL for soft prompt methods.
-Our proposed position layout improves over default position layout by bringing memory tokens close to its context and at the same time maintains the logical sequence token ordering amongst context, memory tokens and the subsequent tokens.
-Extensive experiments demonstrate that EPL improves the compression efficiency and downstream task performance over different architectures across different modalities.
+EPL improves over default position layout by bringing memory tokens close to its context and at the same time maintains the logical sequence token ordering among context, memory tokens and the subsequent tokens.
+Extensive experiments show EPL enhances compression efficiency and downstream performance across architectures and modalities.

-Given LLM's ubiquitous usage, we believe that carefully examining position layout will give fruits to problems beyond context compression.
-We hope the success of EPL fosters research in this under explored area.
+Given LLM's widespread use, we believe examining position layout will benefit problems beyond context compression by adopting a prior tailored to tasks that can be expressed in the position layout.
+We hope EPL's success fosters research in this underexplored area.